 Doesn’t a well-crafted and timed push notification highlighting a price drop in any of the items that you added to cart tempt you to “buy now”?

 If you land on the relevant product page, you might go ahead and instantly purchase the product.
 But, if you’re redirected to the app or mobile site’s home page, you might drop off completely.

-When you are directly taken to the relevant product page, the marketer is simply deep linking the push notification, encouraging app relaunch and transaction completion.
-And, this can mean the difference between a successful and an unsuccessful time-sensitive push notification campaign.
+When you are directly taken to the relevant product page, it is simply deep linking the push notification, encouraging app relaunch and transaction completion.
+And this can be the difference between a successful and an unsuccessful time-sensitive push notification campaign.

 As a KPI-driven mobile marketer, deep linking is critical to your mobile marketing strategy.

 Deep linking refers to the use of a specific URL that directs users to a particular page on a website, mobile site, or a precise location within the app.

 Think of deep links as intelligent shortcuts to contextual destinations you want your users to reach in a timely manner.